wwt/SwiftCurrent/wiki/Getting-Started.md

 The [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html) has compile-time type safety on the Input/Output types of the supplied [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html)s.
 This means that you will get a build error if the output of `FirstViewController` does not match the input type of `SecondViewController`.

 #### **What's going on with this `passedArgs`?**
-The `onFinish` closure for `launchInto(_::)` provides the last passed [AnyWorkflow.PassedArgs](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/AnyWorkflow/PassedArgs.html) in the work flow.
+The `onFinish` closure for `launchInto(_:args:onFinish:)` provides the last passed [AnyWorkflow.PassedArgs](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/AnyWorkflow/PassedArgs.html) in the work flow.
 For this Workflow, that could be the output of `FirstViewController` or `SecondViewController` depending on the email signature typed in `FirstViewController`.
 To extract the value, we unwrap the variable within the case of `.args()` as we expect this workflow to return some argument.

 #### **Why call `abandon()`?**
 Calling `abandon()` closes all the views launched as part of the workflow, leaving you back on `ViewController`.